Russian voters overwhelmingly back a ploy by President Vladimir Putin to rule until 2036 - KESQ

 Russian voters overwhelmingly back a ploy by President Vladimir Putin to rule until 2036

-Or more precisely, Russians were given a chance to endorse the country’s political status quo.
-The vote paves the way for Russian President Vladimir Putin, who has ruled for two decades, to remain in power until 2036.
+Campaign literature made little mention of the real purpose of the referendum, framing it as a return to old-fashioned family values, designed to appeal to conservative voters.

-“Our country, our constitution, our decision” is the slogan on the information bulletin explaining the constitutional reform to voters.
-The brochure spelled out a range of amendments, including a family-values provision that defines marriage strictly as a “union of a man and a woman.”
+“Our country, our constitution, our decision” was the slogan on the information bulletin explaining the constitutional reform to voters.
+The brochure spelled out a range of amendments, including a provision that defines marriage strictly as a “union of a man and a woman.”

 It’s little surprise, then, that the government has pushed a robust get-out-the-vote effort, with a very clear goal: ensuring the public gives a resounding endorsement to the constitutional change.

-The early results made that clear.
-Russia’s Central Election Commission on Wednesday released a preliminary tally of results in a nationwide referendum on constitutional changes, saying 73% of the citizens who voted support the amendments.
+The preliminary results made that clear.
+Russia’s Central Election Commission on Wednesday night released a tally after processing 50% of ballots, saying 76.24% of the citizens who voted supported the amendments.

-In a departure from practice in presidential elections, the CEC released the statement on Twitter at around 3:00 pm Moscow time (8 a.m ET), five hours before polls closed in the capital.
+Earlier, in a departure from practice in presidential elections, the CEC released initial results on Twitter at around 3:00 pm Moscow time (8 a.m ET), five hours before polls closed in the capital.
 The statement gave no specifics about where those votes had been counted; polls at that point had already closed in Russia’s Far East.

 The Russian government opened early voting last week in what was officially described as a measure to encourage social distancing amid coronavirus, but critics have said the government has drawn out the vote and declared Wednesday a national holiday to encourage voter turnout.